 Sing Street (2016)

 These five aren’t the greatest films you’ll ever see, but one thing is for certain: they will make you feel really good!
-As always, I have selected mostly independent films for this list.
+To bring more attention to lesser-known titles, I have selected mostly independent films for this list.
 With the exception of Begin Again, you can watch them all right now on Netflix.

 What do you think of this list?
 What’s your favourite ‘feel-good’ movie?
 Let me know your thoughts in the comment section!